JaydevSR/FermionXYModels.jl/README.md

 ## Monte-Carlo Simulation
 - `metropolis_update!(model::FermionXYChain)`: Generates a new configuration for the chain by performing single site updates using acceptance rate $A(P'|P) = \cfrac{P'}{P}$, where $P'$ is the probability of new configuration and $P$ is that of old configuration..
 - `equilibrate!(model::FermionXYChain, steps::Int)`: Equilibrates the chain by performing $N$ updates.

+**Note: The above methods for monte-carlo sampling are useless from my experience this is probably because single site updates can not capture the transformation from quantum spins to spinless fermions.
+If anyone knows more about this please inform me by opening an issue**